-After publishing last week’s article about having at least 2 eNewsletter/iZine groups (one for internal constituents and one for external constituents) with an optimum of 4 eNewsletter/iZine groups (to correspond with the elements of the DREAM framework), I received several emails from individuals saying they have MORE than four groups of individuals – and do each of those groups really need their own, personalized, individually targeted eNewsletter/iZine?’
+After publishing last week’s article about having at least 2 eNewsletter/iZine groups (one for internal constituents and one for external constituents) with an optimum of 4 eNewsletter/iZine groups (to correspond with four of the elements of the ARMED framework), I received several emails from individuals saying they have MORE than four groups of individuals – and do each of those groups really need their own, personalized, individually targeted eNewsletter/iZine?’

 The short answer is, “Yes!”